-2. There are several changes in revised §2-710.
+2. There are several changes in revised §2-610.

-First, the seller's right to cure explicitly extends to an effective revocation under \$2-709(a)(2).
+First, the seller's right to cure explicitly extends to an effective revocation under §2-609(a)(2).
 The seller does not have a "double" right to cure.
-Thus, if the buyer effectively revokes under \$2-709(a)(1) because the seller failed to make an agreed cure, \$2-710 does not apply.
-Similarly, if the buyer effectively revokes acceptance after a limited remedy fails of its essential purpose, see \$2-809(b), \$2-710 does not apply.
-As a practical matter, the seller's right to cure after revocation of acceptance will be limited to \$2-710(2): The time for performance has probably passed and the non-conformity has already substantially impaired the value of the contract to the buyer.
+Thus, if the buyer effectively revokes under §2-609(a)(1) because the seller failed to make an agreed cure, §2-610 does not apply.
+Similarly, if the buyer effectively revokes acceptance after a limited remedy fails of its essential purpose, see $\S2-709$ (b), $\S2-610$ does not apply.
+As a practical matter, the seller's right to cure after revocation of acceptance will be limited to $\S2-610$ (a)(2): The time for performance has probably passed and the non-conformity, to justify revocation, has already substantially impaired the value of the contract to the buyer.
+Subsection (a)(3), which applies to insubstantial breaches, does not apply to a revocation of acceptance.

-Second, paragraph (1) is the same as §2-508(1) of the 1990 Official Text.
-It gives a broad right of cure when the time for performance has "not expired."
-Paragraph (2), however, applies when the time for performance has expired.
-The seller's cure, to be effective, must be "appropriate and timely in the circumstances" and the buyer must have no "legitimate interest" in refusing the cure.
+Second, paragraph (1) is the same as $\S2-508(1)$ of the 1990 Official Text.
+It gives a broad right of cure when the time for performance has "not yet expired."
+Subsection (a)(2), however, applies when the time for performance has expired.
+The seller's cure, to be effective, must be "appropriate in the circumstances" and effected within a "reasonable time" and the buyer must have no "legitimate interest" in refusing the cure.

 To illustrate, consider the problem of delay in performance.
 Suppose the seller tenders delivery of conforming goods 10 days late and the buyer rightfully rejects because of the delay.
 Paragraph (1) is not applicable here because the time for performance has expired.
 Paragraph (2) applies after the time for performance has passed but, obviously, the seller cannot cure the delay itself.
 What has passed is past.
 In short, a second late tender by the seller is not "appropriate in the circumstances."

 To illustrate further, suppose that the seller tenders non-conforming goods after the time for performance has expired and the buyer rejects because of non-conformity rather than the delay.
 The seller then promptly tenders goods that conform in all respects to the contract.
-The cure is effective and the buyer must accept it.
+The cure is effective unless the buyer has a "legitimate" interest in refusing it.

-Third, the problem of cure in installment contracts, §2-711 (previously treated in §2-612(2) of the 1990 Official Text), is treated in §2-711.
+Third, the problem of cure in installment contracts, \$2-611 (previously treated in \$2-612(2) of the 1990 Official Text), is treated in \$2-611.
 Note that cure is not available for substantial delay in performing an installment.
 Furthermore, the buyer must accept a non-conforming tender of goods if the seller "gives adequate assurance" of cure.

-2. At the January, 1994 meeting of the Drafting Committee, a motion to exclude consumer buyers from the scope of subsection a(2) was rejected.

-3. Note that a rejection must be rightful under \$2-703(a)and effective under \$2-703(b) before \$2-710 becomes operative.
+- 2. At the January, 1994 meeting of the Drafting Committee, a motion to exclude consumer buyers from the scope of subsection a(2) was rejected. - 3.
+Note that a rejection must be rightful under \$2-603(a) and effective under \$2-603(b) before \$2-610 becomes operative.
 The phrase "rightful rejection" is used to signal a proper rejection.
-A wrongful rejection is a breach of contract, see \$2-815, and an ineffective rejection is an acceptance.
+A wrongful rejection is a breach of contract, see \$2-715, and an ineffective rejection is an acceptance.
 If the rejection is proper and the seller gives notice of cure, the buyer must wait for the reasonable time necessary to evaluate the cure.
 If the cure is effective, the buyer must accept the tender and seek any damages resulting from the breach.
-If the cure is ineffective, the buyer may pursue its remedies under \$2-823(1), including cancellation.
+If the cure is ineffective, the buyer may pursue its remedies under \$2-723(1), including cancellation.